Daganbold/emotionomics-p1/README.md

 ## Emotionomics

-Did either of these things happen to you?
+Has either of these things happen to you?
 * Did your obscure cryptocurrency finally after 12 years gain value and skyrocket from $0.10/coin to $50,000/coin?
 * Did your cryptocurrency fall from $60,000/coin to $10,000/coin, a loss of 500%?